 “The book of Daniel has a reputation of being difficult and sometimes inscrutable.
 Sam Frost writes a concise, easily-read meditation on the text that incorporates scholarship without being complex, and brings a contagious passion for the spiritual lessons beyond the prophecies.
 He will challenge your assumptions to see the unity of Daniel’s message in a way you may not have considered before.
 This book is solidly written, informed and scholarly, yet not too academic.
 It’s very readable for any serious Bible student” – Brian Godawa, award-winning Hollywood screenwriter (To End All Wars, The Visitation), and best selling author.

 Frost offers a new, fresh translation from the Hebrew/Aramaic texts of Daniel as well as challenging Evangelical interpretations by utilizing creative reconstructions drawn from historical and present scholars.
 It is being published by McGahan Publishing House (Tullahoma, TN).
-It’s release date is September, 2021.
+This can now be purchased here.

 This work is the bane of Full Preterists everywhere.
 As a former teacher, leader, and nationwide conference speaker in that persuasion, those still entrenched in it know who Samuel M. Frost is, and they know the damage this book has done.
 Acclaimed researcher and scholar Kenneth L. Gentry, Th.D., writes the Foreword.
 This can be purchased here.
 The American Vision Kindle publication can be found here.